prateek-sibit/Video-Resolution-Enhancer/README.md

 ***A snapshot of the input(left) and output(right) videos to compare the difference in resolution***

 The goal of this project was to explore how video resolution can be improved using super resolution.
-This project Keras implementations of different Residual Dense Networks for Single Image Super-Resolution (ISR) referenced through an already existing github repository, Read the full documentation at: https://idealo.github.io/image-super-resolution/.
+This project uses Keras implementations of different Residual Dense Networks for Single Image Super-Resolution (ISR) referenced through an already existing github repository, Read the full documentation at: https://idealo.github.io/image-super-resolution/.

 The basic steps of this project can be summarized as follows :